 DELETE THIS COMMENT >>

-Protocol Overview

 Interfaces

 According to the architecture diagram [LWM2M-AD], there are four interfaces: 1) Device Discovery and Registration 2) Bootstrap 3) Device Management and Service Enablement 4) Information Reporting.
 The logical operations for the four interfaces can be classified as uplink operations and downlink operations.
-The logical operations of each interface are defined in this section, and then mapped to protocol mechanisms in Section 9
+The logical operations of each interface are defined in this section, and then mapped to protocol mechanisms in Section 9.

 Figure 1 shows the logical operation model for the interface “Device Discovery and Registration”.
 For this interface, the operations are uplink and consists of Registration, Update, and De-registration.